camilaarce/DateTimeVuetify/README.md

 + label: to set the text that will be seen in the component before setting date and time.
 + title: for the title of the dialog.
 + color: for the accept button.
++ mode: to choose between light mode and dark mode.
+Accepts the string 'light' or 'dark'.